 In September 2004, the Company and Apollo entered into a Conversion and Registration Rights Agreement (the "Conversion Agreement").
 Pursuant to the Conversion Agreement, Apollo converted all of its Class A common stock into shares of the Company's common stock.
 Apollo distributed the shares to its partners in proportion to each partner's interest in the partnership.
 Apollo did not dissolve after this distribution and continues to exist as a partnership.
 The Company, pursuant to the Conversion Agreement, filed a shelf registration statement in November 2004 (which has since been withdrawn), covering certain of the shares owned by the limited partners of Apollo.
 Before the conversion, Apollo owned 6.1 million shares of Class A common stock or 99.9% of the Company's Class A common stock.
-As a result of the above Conversion Agreement, the Company no longer has any Class A common stock outstanding and the Company's Consolidated Balance Sheet no longer presents any Class A common stock and the full balance of the Company's common stock."
+As a result of the above Conversion Agreement, the Company no longer has any Class A common stock and the full balance of the Company's common stock outstanding is presented under "common stock."